-Students may be able to save money by opting for a part-time program, as the median tuition for part-time bootcamps in 2017 was $7,500.
+You may be able to save a little money by opting for a part-time program.
+The average tuition for part-time bootcamps in 2020 was $12,265.
 However, not all part-time programs cost less than full-time options.

-In addition to intensive, career-focused programs, some bootcamp providers offer short introductory courses for those wanting to get their feet wet before committing to an intensive program.
-Bootcamps may also offer professional development courses that focus on a particular skill or programming language for experienced coders.
-These courses typically range from one to a few thousand dollars, with the 2017 median price being $2,250.
+Bootcamps may also offer professional development courses focusing on a particular skill or programming language for experienced coders.
+These courses typically range from one to a few thousand dollars, with a median price of $2,250 in 2017.

-Technology costs for the hardware and software required by a bootcamp may also be a significant expense, as students usually need to buy necessary equipment themselves.
+Technology costs for the hardware and software required by a bootcamp may also be a significant expense, as you usually need to buy necessary equipment yourself.

 Bootcamp Cost Breakdown

 Sometimes, tuition also pays for mentoring sessions from tech industry professionals and networking events.
-Some bootcamps also connect students with internship and employment opportunities.
+Some bootcamps also connect you with internship and employment opportunities.

 Bootcamp Payment Options

-Students attending coding bootcamps do not qualify for federal student financial aid because these programs lack the appropriate accreditation.
-However, students can take advantage of other options to help manage coding bootcamp costs.
+Attending a coding bootcamp does not qualify you for federal student financial aid because these programs lack the appropriate accreditation.
+However, you have other options to help manage coding bootcamp costs.

-- Students who can pay the cost of their tuition at the beginning of their bootcamp avoid interest fees.
-However, some bootcamps do offer interest-free payment plans.
+You can avoid interest fees if you pay the cost of tuition at the beginning of your bootcamp.
+Some bootcamps even offer interest-free payment plans.

-- Deferred tuition means that students pay little to no upfront tuition, but start making payments of a set dollar amount once they secure employment.
+Deferred tuition means that you'll pay little to no upfront tuition.
+Once you secure employment, however, you'll start making payments of a set dollar amount.

-- ISAs refer to an arrangement where a student agrees to pay a percentage of their future salary to the bootcamp for a set period of time, as long as they meet a minimum income threshold.
+Income share agreements refer to an arrangement where you agree to pay a percentage of your future salary to the bootcamp for a set period of time as long as you meet a minimum income threshold.

-- Veterans can use this funding to pay for tuition at eligible coding bootcamps, and they may also qualify for a housing allowance.
+If you're a veteran, you can use your GI Bill funding to pay for tuition at eligible coding bootcamps.
+You may also qualify for a housing allowance.

 Coding Bootcamp vs. Bachelor's in Computer Science Cost Comparison

-Students can save thousands by attending a coding bootcamp rather than pursuing a four-year degree in computer science, with bootcamps costing roughly the equivalent of one year of college tuition.
-Students comparing the coding bootcamp cost of $10,000-$15,000 to the $50,000+ cost of a degree may be wondering if a bootcamp will lead to similar job opportunities as a traditional program.
+However, if you're comparing the coding bootcamp cost of $10,000-$15,000 to the $50,000+ cost of a degree, you may wonder if a bootcamp will lead to similar job opportunities as a traditional program.

 Financial Perks of Coding Bootcamps